Bield: Farm

 • Profit per enterprise

-Income and expense separated per crop, per pen, per orchard block — so you find out which enterprise actually earned its keep.
+Income and expense separated per crop, per pen, per orchard block.

 • Personal frost calendar